Nanofus/ambidextrous/README.md

 # ambidextrous

 A mouse button swapping utility for Windows.
-Dedicated to all of you lefties and ambidextrous people out there, who like to change your mouse-hand once in a while.
+Dedicated to all of you lefties and ambidextrous people out there, who like to change your mouse hand once in a while.
 Ambidextrous natively changes the Windows setting for primary mouse button.

 ## Installation